Grace Paley: Homages and adaptations

 The three-part drama film Enormous Changes at the Last Minute, based on Paley's collection of the same name, was released in 1983.

 In 1988, the American composer Christian Wolff set eight poems from Leaning Forward (1985) for soprano, bass-baritone, clarinet/bass-clarinet, and cello.
 The story "Goodbye and Good Luck" from The Little Disturbances of Man was adapted as a musical by Melba Thomas (story), Muriel Robinson (lyrics), and David Friedman (music); it was performed as a staged reading in New York in 1994.

-A documentary film titled Grace Paley: Collected Shorts (2009), directed by Lily Rivlin, was presented at the Woodstock International Film Festival and other festivals in 2010.
+A documentary film titled Grace Paley: Collected Shorts (2009), directed by Lilly Rivlin, was presented at the Woodstock International Film Festival and other festivals in 2010.
 The film contains interviews with Paley and friends, footage of her political activities, and readings from her fiction and poetry.